 Implementing the ECHO model can help:

-- Create a supportive network of providers through knowledge sharing and relationship development.
+Create a supportive Community of Practice through knowledge sharing and relationship development

 Provide strategies for providing the best possible care to patients in rural communities